The best iPhone microphone in 2025: get high-quality audio with your Apple phone

 Reasons to avoid

-Thanks to its high 24-bit depth and the 48 kHz sample rate, the Lark M2S kit enables you to capture great quality audio.
-In theory, it has a transmission range of 300 meters, and we were certainly able to be heard clearly from our test range of 80 meters.
-However, if you turn your back to the camera and the transmitter loses line of sight with the receiver, then you’ll suffer signal drop-out, even from around 33 meters away from your camera.
-However, most presenters talk to camera, so this isn’t a big issue - though do check your recording on location as there’s no onboard recording feature in the transmitter like there is with the DJI Mic 2 (but the lack of onboard recording is reflected in the Lark M2S’s cheaper price.)
+Thanks to its high 24-bit depth and the 48 kHz sample rate, the Lark M2S kit enables you to capture great-quality audio.
+In theory, it has a transmission range of 300 meters, and I was certainly able to be heard clearly from my test range of 80 meters.
+However, if you turn your back to the camera and the transmitter loses line of sight with the receiver, you’re likely to suffer signal dropout, and with no onboard recording in the transmitter, there's no backup to fall back on.
+However, as most presenters speak directly to the camera, this is unlikely to be too much of an issue.

-What particularly impressed me about the Lark M2S was its built-in noise reduction feature.
-Normally, a mic’s noise reduction feature causes your voice to sound thinner and a bit warbly, but in our test, we completely removed the white noise for a background fountain while my voice sounded full-bodied and smooth.
-You can trigger the noise reduction feature by tapping the orange button on the mic.
-Alternatively, you can trigger noise reduction from both mics at the same time during an interview by tapping the orange button on the receiver.
+What particularly impressed me about the Lark M2S was its built-in noise reduction.
+Normally, a mic’s noise reduction feature causes your voice to sound thinner and a bit warbly, but in my tests, I completely removed the white noise from a background fountain while my voice sounded full-bodied and smooth.
+You engage the noise reduction feature simply by tapping an orange button on the mic.
+Alternatively, you can trigger noise reduction from both mics at the same time during an interview by tapping an orange button on the receiver.
 If you are recording an interview, you can use the LarkSound app to place the two transmitters on separate stereo channels (instead of using the default mono option).

 How to choose the best iPhone microphone

-A shotgun mic is handy for roaming around while filming busy live events, with its hyper-cardioid polar pattern picking up what’s in front of the camera while reducing unwanted noise from the back and sides of your iPhone.
-This on-camera mic will suit documentary makers or wedding videographers.
+The key decision to make is whether you need a wireless mic kit or a shotgun mic?
+A shotgun mic is handy for roaming around while filming busy live events, with its hyper-cardioid polar pattern picking up what’s in front of the microphone while reducing unwanted noise from the back and sides of your iPhone.
+This will best suit documentary makers or wedding videographers.

-However, if you need to present to the camera from a distance (or interview a subject as you walk and talk) then you’re better suited to a wireless mic system.
-With a wireless mic system, you can simply attach the lightweight receiver to your iPhone via a cable and let it dangle while it picks up sound from the transmitter attached to your distant subject.
+If you need to present to the camera from a distance (or interview a subject as you walk and talk), you’re better suited to a wireless mic system.
+Here, you simply attach the lightweight receiver to your iPhone, which picks up sound from a transmitter attached to your distant subject.
+However, a wireless mic runs the risk of signal dropout, but some have on-board recording directly in the transmitter, which alleviates this issue.
+Most of our recommended mic kits contain two transmitters, but you can save cash by opting for kits with only a single transmitter.

-How do I attach a gun mic to an iPhone?
+How do I attach a shotgun mic to an iPhone?

-With a shotgun mic, you need a smartphone cage or smartphone tripod mount that has a cold shoe slot to attach the gun mic to, such as the JOBY GripTight.
-The mic slots into the cold shoe mount and you then plug it into your iPhone.
+With a shotgun mic, you'll need a smartphone cage or tripod mount that has a cold shoe slot to attach the shotgun mic.
+The mic slots into the cold shoe mount, and uses an audio cable to plug into the iPhone.

 Do I need an adaptor to connect a mic to an iPhone?

-Most mic kits come with a 3.5mm TRS - TRRS audio connect cable that is compatible with smartphones in general.
-To connect this cable to an iPhone 14 model or older you’ll need an adaptor such as the Ugreen Lightning to 3.5mm cable.
-To connect a mic to an iPhone 15 model you’ll need a 3.5mm to USB-C cable.
-Some wireless kits (such as the 7Artisans DMic-S do include an iPhone lighting adaptor cable).
+Most microphones have a 3.5mm plug.
+To connect this to an iPhone 14 model or earlier, you’ll need an adaptor such as the Ugreen Lightning to 3.5mm cable.
+To connect a mic to an iPhone 15 or later, you’ll need a 3.5mm to USB-C cable.
+Some wireless kits include an iPhone adaptor.

 How we test the best iPhone microphones

-Testing is the fun bit.
-From the supporting videos in the full reviews, you’ll see that I like to test iPhone mics in a wide range of locations, from wind-swept Scottish hills to urban city centers.
+Testing is the fun bit!
+You'll see, from the supporting videos in the full reviews, that I like to test iPhone mics in a wide range of locations, from windswept Scottish hills to urban city centers.
 This enables me to discover how effective the windshields and the software noise cancellation features are.

 With wireless mics, I like to see how far I can get before the signal drops out, especially when the transmitter loses line of sight with the receiver.
-Because I test the mics with a top-of-the-range iPhone (the 7Artisans mic was recorded on an iPhone 15 Pro Max) I do get nervous when I’m around 60 meters away from the iPhone - especially when I’ve left it perched on a wall in the city!
+Because I test the mics with a top-of-the-range iPhone, I do get a little nervous when I’m around 60 meters away from the iPhone, especially when I’ve left it perched on a wall in the city!

-I’ve been recording sound professionally since the late 1980s and the younger me would be astonished by the quality and range of modern wireless mic kits, especially as I no longer need to hold a heavy gun mic on a long pole just out of frame above the subject’s head!
-These digital days we’re spoilt for choice when it comes to iPhone mics as you can see from this buying guide’s candidates.
+I’ve been recording sound professionally since the late 1980s, and the younger me would be astonished by the quality and range of modern wireless mic kits, especially as I no longer need to hold a heavy gun mic on a long pole just out of frame above the subject’s head!
+These digital days we’re spoilt for choice when it comes to iPhone mics, and this buying guide is regularly refreshed, with new models added frequently.

 The best camera deals, reviews, product advice, and unmissable photography news, direct to your inbox!